 Russell Harmon: A vision for the future of LIBS

 SciAps debuted the world’s first truly portable handheld only a few years ago, but Dr. Russell Harmon, a geochemist who has been working with laboratory LIBS for more than 20 years, says the real-time, rapid analysis capabilities of SciAps Z-series sets a new standard for chemical analysis in the field.
 His new mission is to spread the word.
+To find out how SciAps became the world’s favorite handheld, read “Handheld LIBS—the latest success story in portable analytical instrumentation.”

 The Holy Grail for geology